-Environmental incidents and non-compliances are discussed in Sections 2.8 and 4.4 of the MPW Stage 2 Construction Environment Management Plan (CEMP), respectively.
-It is a condition of the MPW development approvals that relevant external authorities must be notified following environmental incidents or non-compliances within the Project site.
+Environmental incidents and non-compliances are discussed in Sections 2.10 and 4.4 of the MPW Stage 2 CEMP.
+It is a condition of the MPW development approvals that relevant external authorities must be notified following environmental incidents or non-compliances within the Development site.